PatronManager Help

 We'll also cover how to troubleshoot your import if you get any errors.

 Make sure that all contacts in your To Be Qualified list are qualified prior to running your ticket order import.
+This is important to consider because if the same contact in this list exists in your import file, the tool will be unable to auto-qualify the record, resulting in a duplicate TBQ contact.

 1. Download the Ticket Order Import Tool template